 Our Training and Awareness

-All staff within Aspire Pharma Limited will be trained on slavery and human trafficking as part of our annual training, including staff being encouraged to come forward with issues relating to slavery and human trafficking.
-All staff must read and understand this policy which will be included in our employee handbook.
+All staff within Aspire Pharma Limited are trained on slavery and human trafficking as part of our annual training, including staff being encouraged to come forward with issues relating to slavery and human trafficking.
+All staff must read and understand this policy which will be included in the next update of our employee handbook.

-This statement is also available online on Aspire Pharma Limited’s website, www.aspirepharma.co.uk, and can also be provided as a hard copy upon request, email@example.com +44 (0)1730 231148, in order to further educate and make our customers, suppliers and vendors aware of slavery and human trafficking.
+This statement is also available online on Aspire Pharma Limited’s website, www.aspirepharma.co.uk, and can also be provided as a hard copy upon request from firstname.lastname@example.org or +44 (0)1730 231148, in order to further educate and make our customers, suppliers and vendors aware of slavery and human trafficking.

 Our Effectiveness and Performance Indicators

 This statement will be reviewed and amended annually by Aspire Pharma Limited’s Directors to take into account the steps Aspire Pharma Limited has taken and will continue to take against slavery, servitude, forced or compulsory labour and human trafficking each year.
 To ensure Aspire Pharma Limited’s Senior Management Team is aware of any issues and our ethical progress against slavery and human trafficking we have incorporated a review of our effectiveness and performance indicators in relation to this policy into our six-monthly management reviews.

 This statement is made for the current financial year pursuant to part 6, section 54(1), of the Modern Slavery Act 2015.